 There wasn’t as much sports being played in the early 1940s either or during the Great War.
 There was rationing back then too and a global pandemic to follow.

 When the times are interesting…people – all people from around the world are not found wanting.
-This is certainly true of the staff of the Queensland College of Teachers.
+This is certainly true of the staff here.
 Things are going to be different in the coming weeks and it is not always going to be easy.
 But we’re going to get through it together…. standing at a suitable safe distance from each other…sometimes at home.
 Hey, I told you it was going to be different okay.
-So be there for each other, for your loved ones, spare a thought for those who are going to be doing it tough, help those who are vulnerable, thank our health care workers who will be the most exposed and overworked in the coming months to keep us healthy, for our teachers who are with our kids all day calming their nerves and keeping their education on track.
+So be there for each other, for your loved ones, spare a thought for those who are going to be doing it tough, help those who are vulnerable, thank our health care workers who will be the most exposed and overworked in the coming months to keep us healthy.

 We are living in interesting times, but we will get through them together.